bazelbuild/rules_apple/doc/tutorials/ios-app.md

 ### Build the app for a device

-If you want to release your app to real users or install it on your personal device, you will need to correctly set up provisioning profiles and distribution certificates.
+If you want to distribute your app or install it on a physical device, you will need to correctly set up provisioning profiles and distribution certificates.
 Feel free to skip this section or come back to it at a later point.